Reunion 2025: Thank You for Showing Up!

 Campus Dorm Rooms:

-We have a number of on-campus dorm rooms available for guests in the dorms.
+We have a number of on-campus dorm rooms available for guests in North Hall.
 To stay on campus, each adult attendee will need to select from the “Registration + Housing” options.
 Each “Registration + Housing” includes one bed.
 If you register with your spouse or a guest, you’ll be housed in the same room unless otherwise specified.

 Linens and towel provided.